Jpeterson2012/Jpeterson2012/README.md

 ### Hello World!
 ## About Me
 - 👋 My name is Jesse Peterson
-- 🏫 I'm a MSCS candidate at the Georgia Institute of Technology
+- 🏫 I'm a MSCS student at the Georgia Institute of Technology
 - 🔭 I’m currently working on a Spotify music project and an e-commerce bookshop
 - 🌱 I’ve been teaching myself Power BI as of late
 - 📫 How to reach me: message me thru Linkedin or via email: jesse@jmpeterson.dev